creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-14-Deep-Label-Fusion.md

 *  Multiple Atlas Segmentation (MAS), while showing sub-optimal performance for segmentation, can offer a greater generalizability to new datasets

-* **This article proposes a hybrid end-to-end MAS & DCNN segmentation pipeline, called Deep Label Fusion (DLF), as well as dedicated data augmentation for multi-modal datasets in order to combine the strengths of MAS and DCNN**
+* **This article proposes a hybrid end-to-end MAS & DCNN segmentation pipeline, called Deep Label Fusion (DLF), as well as a dedicated data augmentation scheme for multi-modal datasets in order to combine the strengths of MAS and DCNN**

 # Deep Label Fusion Pipeline